HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 ## Start Exam:

 - SM should click the **Start Session** button located in the upper right corner of the session.
-Only the owner and co-owners can see it.
+Only the co-owners can see it.

 ## To Test with Paper:

-Provide each applicant with an exam, a figure sheet, a bubble answer sheet, pencil/pen and calculator, if needed.
+Provide each applicant with an exam, a bubble answer sheet, pencil/pen and calculator, if needed.
 The applicant may choose to use the front and back of the answer sheet for scratch paper given they do not write in the box or backside of the box or the team can provide the applicant with a blank sheet.

-IMPORTANT NOTE: Answer sheets should be prefilled with the exam's Test ID number and the Applicant Pin.
+IMPORTANT NOTE: Answer sheets can be prefilled with the exam's Test ID number and the Applicant Pin.
 The answer sheet for the Tech and General are the same with 35 bubbles, but the Extra answer sheet has 50 bubbles.
-A new 35/50 question combo form is now available for download along with all supplemental resources (answer sheets and figures) in ExamTools under Generate Exam.
+A new 35/50 question combo form is now available for download along with all supplemental resources in ExamTools under Generate Exam.

 A VE may seat the applicant and give instructions on what to do when they have completed their exam.

 Suggestion: Provide each applicant with an instruction or exam cover sheet to provide directions for the exam and what to do to have the exam scored.

 ## To Test with a Device:

 Provide each applicant with a sheet of blank paper, a pencil/pen and calculator, if needed.
 Inspect the device as you would for remote testing.
 The applicant needs only a web browser open and should be instructed to remain on that page only.
 Settings, profiles, and/or apps (i.e. Fully Kiosk) maybe used to secure VE team owned devices.

-The applicant should go to [https://exam.tools](https://exam.tools/) and join the session with the SM call sign and the applicant pin.
+The applicant should go to [https://exam.tools](https://exam.tools/) and join the session with the team identifier and the applicant pin.
 A VE will need to authorize at points during the exam as they would during a remote exam.

 ## During Exam:

 For both paper and device testing, VEs should be assigned to monitor the applicants.
 Walk around behind the applicants with devices, make sure that they stay on the exam page and provide assistance when needed.
 VEs will need to assign themselves or a VE Admin or higher can assign Certifying VEs to each applicant.
+This can be done during or after the exam is graded as ExamTools is flexible on when the VEs are assigned.
+Defer to the team lead's instructions.

 The team should determine how they want the applicants to signal when they are done with the exam.
 For an exam taken on a device, the applicant can hit the grade exam button.
 For those who are using paper, they may need to raise their hand or bring their exam and materials to a specific table to be graded.
 All materials, pencil and calculators should be collected from the applicants.